JetBrains/intellij-sdk-docs/topics/ui/controls/tooltip.md

   <tr>
     <td>
         <strong>Action </strong><br/>
-        Shows an action name or label for&nbsp;icons and unlabeled controls, and&nbsp;a&nbsp;shortcut if available
+        Shows an action name or label for icons and unlabeled controls, and a shortcut if available.
     </td>
     <td>
         <img src="../../../images/ui/tooltip/02_regular_tooltip.png" />